The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 Pair this color combination with black Oxford or Derby shoes, and you’re perfect!

-If you’re going with a pink tie, then choose a darker shade of pink.
+If you’re going with a pink tie, choose a darker shade.
 It shares a warm element with a pink shirt and works surprisingly well.

 Match with dark brown Oxford shoes or boots and a plain brown leather belt.